 The 2013 California Residential Code is based on the 2012 International Residential Code and is amended by the State of California and the City of Pasadena.
 The Residential Code provides minimum standards to safeguard life, health, property and public welfare by regulating and controlling the design, construction, quality of materials, use and occupancy location and maintenance of all residential buildings and accessory structures.

 The Fire Code sets forth provisions necessary for fire prevention and fire protection.
 The City of Pasadena has adopted this code with amendments.

-This code is based on the 2006 Uniform Mechanical Code.
+This code is based on the 2012 Uniform Plumbing Code.
 The Plumbing Code provisions apply to the erection, installation, alteration, repair, relocation, replacement, addition to, use or maintenance of plumbing systems, to ensure protection of the public health, safety and welfare.

 All new buildings, remodels and additions must meet the Energy Efficiency Standards which requires the building design and construction to increase the efficiency in the use of energy for new residential and nonresidential buildings.

 The Code for Abatement of Dangerous Buildings provides equitable remedies consistent with other laws for the repair, vacation or demolition of dangerous buildings.
 It is compatible with the UBC and UHC.